rubyworks/library/README.md

     export RUBYOPT="-rubypath -rubygems"

-If you want access to project executables you will also need to append the project `bin` locations to the PATH envvironment variable.
+If you want access to project executables you will also need to append the project `bin` locations to the PATH environment variable.

     export PATH="$PATH:$(ruby -e'Library::PATH()')"

-This will add the +bin+ locations of the programs encompassed by your current RUBYPATH environment.
+This will add the `bin` locations of the programs encompassed by your current `RUBYPATH` environment.

 Of course, you will probably want to add these lines to your startup `.bashrc` file (or equivalent) so they are ready to go every time you bring up your